 The Most to Canadian Escape Ever

-One former inmate story that the guide did share was of Norman “Red” Ryan, one of only a handful of prisoners to ever escape Kingston Pen.
+One former inmate story that the guide did share was of Norman “Red” Ryan.
+He is one of only a handful of prisoners to ever escape Kingston Pen.
 After setting fire to a barn as a distraction, “Red” and a small group of prisoners made their move over the tall stone walls.
 During his escape he fought off a guard, hitting him in the head with a pitchfork to shake free.
-Although in the clear for some time, hurting the guard weighed heavily on Ryan to the point of writing an apology and mailing it to the guard, return address and all.
+Although in the clear for awhile, hurting the guard weighed heavily on Ryan to the point of writing an apology.
+He mailed it to the guard, return address and all.
 Days later Ryan was able to apologize in person.

 How’s that for a true Canadian escape artist?
 Only getting caught because he said sorry.